jaredcoderman/code-jam/app/user-stories.md

 So that I can find people who want to work with me [ DONE ]

 As a user
-I want to be able to search for projects
+I want to be able to edit a project
-So that Ic an find people to work with [ IN PROGRESS ]
+In case I make a mistake or change my mind [ IN PROGRESS ]